Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-We explicitly characterize the statistical limit for the global uniform convergence by proving global uniform OPE has minimax lower bound $\Omega(H^2S/d_m\epsilon^2)$ (over the family of all model-based approaches) (Theorem~\ref{thm:tight_lower_bound}).
-This result answers the question left by \citet{yin2021near} that the global uniform OPE is generically harder than local uniform OPE / offline learning due to the required additional dependence on $S$ (see Section~\ref{sec:info_lower}), such a difference will dominate when the state space is large.
+\textbf{Information-theoretical characterization of the global uniform OPE.} We characterize the statistical limit for the global uniform convergence by proving a minimax lower bound $\Omega(H^2S/d_m\epsilon^2)$ (over all model-based approaches) (Theorem~\ref{thm:tight_lower_bound}).
+This result answers the question left by \citet{yin2021near} that the global uniform OPE is generically harder than the local uniform OPE / offline learning by a factor of $S$, such a difference will dominate when the state space is exponentially large.